-Choose tools that can work on very low levels of heat—especially when blow-drying, since that is easy to do with cool air.
-The lower the heat level, the less damage you are doing to your hair.
+Choose tools that can work on very low levels of heat – especially when blow-drying, since that is easy to do with cool air.
+The lower the heat level, the less damage you do to your hair.

-You can also get a protective thermal spray to help support your hair during the styling process.
-This helps seal in moisture and stop the typical damage of heat-based tools.
+You can also get a protective thermal spray or protective hair serum for the heat styling process.
+These products seal in moisture and mitigate the damage done by heat-based tools.

 Follow good hair practices!

-As you age, your hair and scalp are going to be more sensitive and fragile.
+As you age, your hair and scalp will be more sensitive and fragile.
 You need to make sure you are carefully taking care of your hair.
-Certain things can cause damage and a few simple modifications to your routine might make a big difference:
+Certain things can cause damage, and a few simple modifications to your routine might make a big difference:

 - When shampooing, use the pads of your fingers to gently massage the scalp